 “Thank you,” Sean said, taking a seat.
 “I hope you feel better after the meal.”

 “I do indeed,” Ciara agreed, smiling.
-She noticed his light brown hair seemed more red in the glow of the gas lamps.
+She noticed his brown hair seemed darker in the glow of the gas lamps.

 “What brings you to Wexford?”
 Sean asked.
 “If I’m not being too personal?”